-- 50. A 2015 mid-term review of the Strategic Plan (2014-2017) found that an enhanced approach to country strategic planning: - presents an opportunity for consolidating the transition from food aid to food assistance by - together with the Financial Framework Review - strengthening the linkages between financial and short- and long-term operational goals; - offers an important opportunity to increase WFP's role in capacity development, particularly through national zero hunger strategic reviews, which offer an alternative to the "piecemeal" approach much criticized in evaluation reports to date; and - enables WFP to develop strategic and programme plans that respond better to country needs through a less fragmented approach. - 51.
+- 54. As a means of positioning WFP at the country level in relation to national zero hunger efforts, the approach of combining a national zero hunger strategic review with a country strategic planning approach is being tested internally in 27 countries.
+Draft CSPs18 have been reviewed and endorsed through WFP's internal strategic programme review process, and another six are nearing the end of this process.
+19 More than 40 large and small WFP country offices in all regions and in diverse contexts structural poverty, recovery following disruptions have requested support in developing their own CSPs, demonstrating the large demand in WFP for country strategic planning. - 55.
+A 2015 mid-term review of the Strategic Plan (2014-2017)20 found that an enhanced approach to country strategic planning: - presents an opportunity for consolidating the transition from food aid to food assistance by together with the Financial Framework Review - strengthening the linkages between financial and short- and long-term operational goals; - ➤ offers an important opportunity to increase WFP's role in capacity development, particularly through national zero hunger strategic reviews, which offer an alternative to the "piecemeal" approach much criticized in evaluation reports to date; and - enables WFP to develop strategic and programme plans that respond better to country needs through a less fragmented approach. - 56.
 An evaluability assessment of the Strategic Plan (2014-2017) carried out in 2015/16 found that instituting an enhanced approach to country strategic planning together with complementary budget systems is critical in filling gaps in the current planning architecture, shifting the focus from projects to country-level outcomes and enabling assessment of cost efficiency and effectiveness.
-According to the assessment, these elements have strong potential for reorienting WFP's performance management towards the support of national objectives and priorities, particularly in ending hunger, which will be critical as WFP aligns its Strategic Plan with the vision and goals of the 2030 Agenda.
+According to the assessment, these elements have strong potential for reorienting WFP's performance management towards the support of national objectives and priorities, particularly in ending hunger, which will be critical as WFP aligns its Strategic Plan with the vision and goals of the 2030 Agenda.21